Probarbinae

 Probarbinae is a subfamily of freshwater ray-finned fishes belonging to the family Cyprinidae, which includes the carps, barbs and related fishes.
 The fishes in this subfamily are found in tropical Asia.
-Fish of the two genera reach large sizes, with all species recorded to exceed 1 m in length, with Catlocarpio often being reputed to be the largest cyprinid known to exist, reaching 3 m and 300 kg in size.
+Fish of the two genera reach large sizes, with all species recorded to exceed 1 m in length, with Catlocarpio often being reputed to be the largest cyprinid known to exist, supposedly reaching 3 m and 300 kg in size.
+The subfamily, originally described as a tribe, is distinguished from other cyprinids by a combination of traits: tetraploidy (2n = 98), a single row of pharyngeal teeth with 4 on each side, the last simple anal-fin ray being segmented and flexible, and scales which cover most of the body.